 Hint: As stated earlier, Azure is controlled by Azure AD.
 If you want to grant access to your Azure instance for an external consultant, don’t use a Microsoft Account for that.
 Invite them with Azure B2B if they have an account in this service.

 On the other hand, you are still in control of your application.
 You decide if it requires multi-factor authentication.
 You choose who has access.

 Azure AD B2B provides API around it so you can build your onboarding process and send invitations to apps.
 Or you can use the default one in the service.

 The key scenario: An organization is using applications based on Azure AD and wants to collaborate in them with another business.
 Azure AD B2B allows working together by granting access to these apps to users from another Azure AD tenant.

 Azure AD B2C

-Time for the last one – my favorite, which deserves a separate write-up (and it will get one), Azure AD B2C, Business-To-Consumer.
+Time for the last one – my favorite, which deserves a separate write-up (and it will get one) – Azure AD B2C, Business-to-Consumer.

-Azure AD B2C is a separate service from Azure AD.
+It is a separate service from Azure AD.
 Built on the same technology, but still… for different purposes.

-The purpose of Azure AD B2C is to allow organizations to build cloud identity directory for their customers.
+The purpose of Azure AD B2C is to allow organizations to build a cloud identity directory for their customers.